 PROP.
-So this morning, I want to mention 3 very important things about kindness.
+So this morning I want to mention 3 important things about kindness.

 I. KINDNESS IS POWERFUL

 First of all, kindness is powerful.
-That is something the world doesn't understand.
-As the world looks at love, especially God's love, it sees it as weakness & not as power.
+That is something the world doesn't really understand.
+As the world looks at love, especially God's love, it often sees it as weakness & not as power.

-ILL.
-Probably the greatest example is the love of a parent.
+Probably a good example is the love of a parent.
 The moment a child is born the parents who know what love is all about begin to think, "We must help this child grow & mature & become a responsible adult."
 So they sacrifice.
 They give of themselves.
-They make certain that the example they set is good & right.
+They make certain that the examples they set are good & right.